kamjs/OpenSchoolLibrary/README.md

 # Open School Library

 ## Status:
-_This project is currently on hold as I move and start a new job._
+_The project is somewhat active.
+I'm working on it in my free time after work and on weekends._

 ## About: